 Parameter Value

-ТС Туре S
+TC Type S

 Filter Time 0

 Initial Scale 0

 Full Scale 3000

 Decimal Point Location 0

 Open TC Up scale

 Input offset 0

 Use curve 0

 Select the "TC Type" option and press the Enter button.
 This will display a screen with the different input types available.
 Note: See the Input type selections for the Series 9210 below for the different input types available.
 The "Filter Time" selection will display a numeric keypad from which the user can enter the new filter time.
 This can range from 0 to 9999.
 The "Initial Scale" selection will display a numeric keypad from which the user can enter the new initial scale.
 This can range from -9999 to 9999.
-The "Full Scale" selection will display a numeric keypad from which the user can enter the new initial scale.
-This can range from -9999 to 9999.
 The "Full Scale" selection will display a numeric keypad from which the user can enter the new full scale.
-This can range from -9999 to 9999.
+This can range from -999- to 9999.
 The "Decimal Point Location" selection will display a numeric keypad from which the user can enter the new decimal point location.
 This can range from 0 to 4.
 The "Open TC" selection will display a screen from which the user can enter the new filter time.
 This can be either Up Scale or Down Scale.
 The "Input Offset" selection will display a numeric keypad from which the user can enter the new input offset.
 This can range from -10 to 10.
 The "Use Curve" selection will display a numeric keypad from which the user can enter the new curve to use.
 This can range from 0 to 5.
 0 means no curve is used.
 Continue until all values associated/required by the input type have been entered.
 Pressing the Esc key takes you back to the configuration menu.